zserge/zserge.github.io/src/blog/android-mvp-mvvm-redux-history.md

 ```

 Also by that time we already had Ice Cream Sandwich and Jelly Bean released.
-Later that year Google have released KitKat, the most popular android version
+Later that year Google have released KitKat, the most popular Android OS
-so far.
+version so far.

 How this compares to web development?
 Well, web developers in 2013 moved from
 jQuery's spaghetti to some MVC frameworks.
 They have been using Backbone.js,